typelevel/cats-effect/site/src/main/tut/concurrency/basics.md

 If we try to run too many threads at once we will suffer because of many **context switches**.
 Before any thread can start doing real work the OS needs to store state of earlier task and restore the state for the current one.
-This cleanup has actually nontrivial cost so from performance point of view the most efficient situation for CPU-bound tasks is when we execute as many threads as the number of available operating systems' threads favoring synchronous execution whenever possible.
+This cleanup has nontrivial cost.
+The most efficient situation for CPU-bound tasks is when we execute as many logical threads as the number of available native threads.

-Remember that parallelizing everything won’t make it magically faster.
+For above reasons, synchronous execution can perform much better than parallelizing too much which won't make your code magically faster.

-Often overhead of creating or jumping threads can be bigger than the speedup so make sure to benchmark.
+Overhead of creating or jumping threads is often bigger than the speedup so make sure to benchmark.
-Also remember that threads are scarce resource on JVM and if you exploit them at every opportunity it may turn out that your most performance critical parts of the application suffer because other part is doing a lot of work in parallel, taking precious (native) threads.
+Also, remember that threads are scarce resource on JVM.
+If you exploit them at every opportunity it may turn out that your most performance critical parts of the application suffer because other part is doing a lot of work in parallel, taking precious native threads.

 ### Thread Pools

 Creating a **Thread** has a price to it.
-The overhead depends on specific JVM and OS but it involves several activities from both of them so making too many threads for short-lived tasks is very inefficient because it may turn out that process of creating thread and possible context switches has higher costs than the task itself.
+The overhead depends on specific JVM and OS but it involves several activities from both of them so making too many threads for short-lived tasks is very inefficient .
+It may turn out that process of creating thread and possible context switches has higher costs than the task itself.
 Furthermore, having too many created threads means that we can eventually run out of memory and that they are competing for CPU, slowing down application.